Out of Many, One People (2025 Work-In-Progress)

-My approach to adire (a Nigerian tie-dye technique with indigo) focuses on the cassava starch that is used to create the patterns and (in my case) images, which gives me the opportunity to develop what I’m calling “reverse adire” - a technique whereby I add natural pigments - from indigo to nutmeg - to the cassava so as to keep it on the cotton cloth rather than wash it off as is custom.
-The cassava acts as a counter-archive of the Columbian exchange - with the Indigenous knowledge that traveled alongside the crop foregrounded - while the engagement with the gendered story-telling tradition of adire speaks to gendered experiences of colonization in Nigeria.
+My approach to adire (a Nigerian tie-dye technique with indigo) focuses on cassava.
+It also features material differences to the traditional adire process, including an ability to develop photographs through the tie-dye process as well as the opportunity to develop what I’m calling “reverse adire” - a technique whereby I add natural pigments - from indigo to nutmeg - to the cassava so as to keep it on the cotton cloth rather than wash it off as is custom.

 Key words: counter-archive; racial capitalism; gendered knowledge-transmission